Deviltrades/PIPAURA/replit.md

-# ForexTrader Pro
+# TJ - Traders Brotherhood

 ## Overview

-ForexTrader Pro is a comprehensive trading journal application designed for forex, indices, and cryptocurrency traders.
+TJ - Traders Brotherhood is a comprehensive trading journal application designed for forex, indices, and cryptocurrency traders.
 The application provides advanced analytics, trade logging, signal sharing, and performance tracking capabilities.
 Built as a full-stack web application with a modern React frontend and Express.js backend, it integrates with Replit's authentication system and includes professional-grade file upload capabilities through Google Cloud Storage.

 ## User Preferences